What Is the Ravitch Procedure?

 What Happens During the Ravitch Procedure?

-The Ravitch procedure has several steps:
+The Ravitch procedure has several steps.
+The surgeon:

-- An incision is made across the chest.
+- Makes an incision across the chest.

 What Happens After the Ravitch Procedure?

-- Avoid gym class at school.
+- avoid gym class at school

-- Not carry a backpack or other heavy bag.
+- not carry a backpack or other heavy bag

-- Avoid strenuous activity, including running.
+- avoid strenuous activity, including running

 Are There Any Risks From the Ravitch Procedure?